wimpomp/parfor/README.md

 Don't worry about the technical details of using the multiprocessing module, race conditions, queues, parfor handles all that.

-Tested on linux on python 2.7 and 3.8
+Tested on linux on python 2.7 and 3.8 and on Windows and OSX on python 3.8.

 ## Why is parfor better than just using multiprocessing?
 - Easy to use